anijs/anijs.wiki.repository/Custom-Events-Listening.md

 #####Getting the EventProvider Object

-After AniJS has ran, you can obtain an specific EventProvider through the **getEventProvider** method, that use the EventProvider ID as a parameter(the same that was stablished on the definition).
+After AniJS has ran, you can obtain an specific EventProvider through the **getEventProvider** method, that use the EventProvider ID as a parameter(the same that was established on the definition).

 Example: